revbayes/revbayes.github.io/tutorials/chromo/index.md

 {% figcaption %}
 Maximum a posteriori
 ancestral chromosome number estimates for *Aristolochia* inferred using RevBayes and plotted using the `RevGadgets` R package.
-The section titled
+The section
 {% ref chromevolexample %} describes how to perform this analysis.
 {% endfigcaption %}
 {% endfigure %}